oracle/weblogic-kubernetes-operator/README.md

 *	Docker 17.03.1.ce (check with `docker version`)
 *	Oracle WebLogic Server 12.2.1.3.0

 Note: Minikube and the embedded Kubernetes in Docker for Mac and Docker for Windows are not "supported" platforms right now, but we have done some basic testing and everything appears to work in these environments.
 They are probably suitable for "trying out" the operator, but if you run into issues, we would ask that you try to reproduce them on a supported environment before reporting them.
-Also, calico networking appears to work in the limited testing we have done so far.
+Also, Calico networking appears to work in the limited testing we have done so far.

 # Restrictions

 The following features are not certified or supported in the Technology Preview release at the time of writing:

 *	Whole Server Migration
-*	Consensus leasing
+*	Consensus Leasing
-*	Node Manager (although it is used internally for the liveness probe and to start WLS Servers)
+*	Node Manager (although it is used internally for the liveness probe and to start WebLogic servers)
 *	Dynamic domains (the current certification only covers configured clusters, certification of dynamic clusters is planned at a future date)
 *	Multicast
 *	If using a `hostPath` persistent volume, then it must have read/write/many permissions for all container/pods in the WebLogic deployment